Leave this site

 3.2.1 Paragraphs 4.87 to 4.89 of the Home Office Guidance on Police Officer Misconduct, Unsatisfactory Performance and Attendance Management Procedures 2020 states:

-“The chief officer has discretion whether to use the disciplinary procedures or the procedures set out at Regulation 13 of the Police Regulations 2003 (Discharge of probationer) as the most appropriate means of dealing with a misconduct matter.
+“The Chief Officer has discretion whether to use the disciplinary procedures or the procedures set out at Regulation 13 of the Police Regulations 2003 (Discharge of probationer) as the most appropriate means of dealing with a misconduct matter.

 Particular consideration should be given to allegations of gross misconduct which ordinarily should be subject to disciplinary proceedings rather than the Regulation 13 route.
 However, where allegations of misconduct (rather than gross misconduct) are made, the chief officer may instead consider whether the circumstances of the matter merit consideration under Regulation 13 rather than under misconduct procedures.
 In exercising this discretion, due regard should be had to whether the student police officer admits to the conduct or not.
 Where the misconduct in question is not admitted by the student police officer then, in most, if not all cases the matter will fall to be determined under the misconduct procedures.”